Legitcode/modal/README.md

 - `show`: true or false
 - `onClose`: when the modal is sending the close event (only happens is `closeOnOuterClick` is true)
 - `className`: this will allow you to completely change the default css located in the component.
+- `containerStyle`: changes styles on the modal content area

-Everything else will be merged and you're free to apply any props you want.
-Minimum required props would be `show`.
-You can optionally pull in `modalClass` and merge any styles with it and set the style prop on the modal.
+Minimum required props would be `show` and `onClose`.
+You can optionally pull in `closeStyle` to use the default close button.

+###Why this modal?

-The big difference is that you can require the css from 'simple-react-modal/dist/modal' and easily add other classes that make it look however you like.
+The big difference is that you can use the default style, overwrite just the things you want with the `style` or `containerStyle` props, or throw on a class name and completely style everything yourself.

-Customizing the style is easy, to target the actual content area it will be `.your-class div`.
+Customizing the style via a css class is easy, to target the actual content area it will be `.your-class div`.